Zebbie Lethridge: College statistics

-Pro career
+Professional career

 Lethridge began his pro football career as an undrafted free agent with the Dallas Cowboys in 1998 but was cut before the regular season; he again participated in Cowboys training camp in 1999 but did not make final roster cuts.
 In 2000, Lethridge played in 10 games for the Berlin Thunder of NFL Europe.
 Signing with the Miami Dolphins as a free agent on April 26, 2001, he played in two games with the Dolphins that year.
 Lethridge was on injured reserve in the early weeks of the 2002 season before being waived on September 17.

 Personal life

 In 1995, Lethridge and two friends were accused of shoplifting earrings from a Dillard's in Lubbock, Texas.
 Lethridge was found innocent in Lubbock Municipal Court then filed a lawsuit against the store and security guard Tom Robison for racial profiling.
 Lethridge won the lawsuit and was awarded $22.5 million.